 - 8.6.1.1.
 To support Vaughan's comprehensive waste management strategy to: - a. promote waste diversion, including composting and recycling; - b. identify targets for waste diversion for residential and non-residential users; - c. establish a program of monitoring and reporting to track waste diversion progress; - d. monitor the overall effectiveness of waste diversion to minimize the reintroduction of diverted waste into traditional waste streams; - e. support residential and non-residential programs that promote waste reduction and diversion; - f. encourage public awareness around waste reduction and the adverse environmental, economic and social effects of waste; - g. provide convenient and accessible waste disposal sites for highly toxic or other materials that are not accepted within traditional waste streams; and - h. coordinate and streamline waste collection and diversion with York Region. - 8.6.1.2.
 To require that all new multi-unit residential buildings incorporate three-stream (waste, recycling, compost) collection capabilities, and to support the participation of existing multi-unit residential buildings in three-stream collection capabilities. - 8.6.1.3.
-To support the reduction of waste, Council shall support the adaptive reuse of older and existing building stock, including buildings of cultural/heritage importance as an alternative to demolition. - 8.6.1.4.
-To design City-owned and operated facilities to be a model for reduced waste generation and high rates of waste diversion.
+To work with the Region and the private sector to ensure new development includes systems that allow for the sorting of solid waste at the unit level, building level and in every neighbourhood including for recyclables, organic material, and residual garbage. - 8.6.1.1.
+To foster a culture of conservation and a circular economy that promotes the efficient use of materials and resources, the maximization of the useful life of materials and resources, and the reduction of unnecessary waste generation.

-- 8.6.1.5.
-To identify and support source-based waste reduction strategies, including: - a. working with retailers to reduce goods packaging and other forms of waste including shopping bags; - supporting on-site recycling programs and/or facilities at waste sources such as retailers; - c. minimizing the production and sale of toxic materials, where feasible; - d. minimizing the production of municipal communications and advertising materials, including mailings, brochures and other materials, in support of electronic and other methods of communication and advertising; and - e. targeting specific waste streams that offer limited opportunities for recycling, pose potential hazards to municipal landfills, or are a large contributor to litter. - 8.6.1.6.
-To support waste reduction, recycling and reuse of building materials and demolition debris in the construction process by: - a. requiring construction waste reduction strategies to be implemented on construction projects in the City; and - b. requiring that buildings constructed by the City will implement waste diversion targets established in appropriate green development standards. - 8.6.1.7.
-To encourage the development of eco-industrial networks in Employment Areas to maximize opportunities for reuse of industrial by-products and waste. - 8.6.1.8.
-To investigate potential opportunities for innovative energy-from-waste programs in Vaughan, provided that energy-from-waste initiatives: - a. be planned in coordination with York Region and other government agencies; - b. have minimal impacts to air quality and climate change due to emissions; - c. be located in Employment Areas where they will have minimal impacts on surrounding land uses; and - d. be co-located with compatible land uses that can potentially benefit from by-products.
+- 8.6.1.2.
+To support the reduction of waste, Council shall support the adaptive reuse of older and existing building stock, including buildings of cultural/heritage importance as an alternative to demolition. - 8.6.1.3.
+To design City-owned and operated facilities to be a model for reduced waste generation and high rates of waste diversion. - 8.6.1.4.
+To identify and support source-based waste reduction strategies, including: - working with retailers to reduce goods packaging and other forms of waste including shopping bags; - b. supporting on-site recycling programs and/or facilities at waste sources such as retailers: - c. minimizing the production and sale of toxic materials, where feasible; - minimizing the production of municipal communications and advertising materials, including mailings, brochures and other materials, in support of electronic and other methods of communication and advertising; and - e. targeting specific waste streams that offer limited opportunities for recycling, pose potential hazards to municipal landfills, or are a large contributor to litter. - 8.6.1.5.
+To support waste reduction, recycling and reuse of building materials and demolition debris in the construction process by: - requiring construction waste reduction strategies to be implemented on construction projects in the City; and - b. requiring that buildings constructed by the City will implement waste diversion targets established in appropriate green development standards. - 8.6.1.6.
+To encourage the development of eco-industrial networks in Employment Areas to maximize opportunities for reuse of industrial by-products and waste. - 8.6.1.7.
+To investigate potential opportunities for innovative energy-from-waste programs in Vaughan, provided that energy-from-waste initiatives: - a. be planned in coordination with York Region and other government agencies; - b. have minimal impacts to air quality and climate change due to emissions; - be located in Employment Areas where they will have minimal impacts on surrounding land uses; and - be co-located with compatible land uses that can potentially benefit from byproducts.